Updated in 2018

 As the scientific research on meditation moves into the public domain, more and more people from all walks of life are turning to meditation to find relief from the stress and anxiety of day-to-day living.
 Not only is the process of meditating very calming and relaxing, but through meditation we discover the unshakeable foundation of peace, love and well-being that is actually the very ground of our being.

-At The Awakened Heart Center for Conscious Living in Southern Pines, (as of Nov.
-2017, satsang is at 11 am every Sunday at The Yoga Garden, Pittsboro, NC) we have been offering a free and open meditation program every Wednesday evening at 7 p.m. for almost 20 years.
-Initially only a handful of people attended, but over the years more and more have been coming on a regular basis.
-A wonderful community of loving and caring friends has emerged from the programs.
-People are often surprised to discover their accountant, golfing buddy, riding companion, lawyer, AA sponsor, doctor, gardener, mechanic, soldier, jeweler, daughter, old friend, or minister sitting next to them at the program.
-Everyone is welcome.
+For over 20 years we offered a free, open meditation program every Wednesday evening at 7 p.m. at The Awakened Heart Center for Conscious Living in Southern Pines.
+Initially only a handful of people attended, but over the years more and more came on a regular basis.
+A wonderful community of loving and caring friends emerged.
+People were often surprised to discover their accountant, golfing buddy, riding companion, lawyer, AA sponsor, doctor, gardener, mechanic, soldier, jeweler, daughter, old friend, or minister sitting next to them at the program.
+Everyone was welcome.

-A number of years ago a woman called me about attending the meditation program at TAHC.
+A number of years ago a woman called me about attending the meditation program.
 She was concerned that meditation may be in conflict with her religious beliefs.
 She told me she went to church every Sunday and was deeply committed to her faith.
 I suggested that she attend the meditation program and if at any time she felt uncomfortable with what was going on, she was free to leave.
 And so she came.
 Her mouth fell open when she saw her minister and his wife sitting quietly in the meditation room.
-They had been regulars at the program for some time.
+They had been regulars at the programs for quite some time.

 Although many religious and spiritual traditions all over the world have practiced meditation for thousands of years, meditation transcends all traditions.
 We do not have to believe or accept anything to meditate, nor do we have to give up any beliefs we may cherish.
 Since I was given my teacher’s blessing to teach in 1976, I have taught meditation to people of every religion and every imaginable background from prisoners to priests.
 To see the stress and worry in a person’s face dissolve into peace, light, and joy makes teaching meditation a real blessing.